MetaVR Continental US Plus Alaska and Hawaii (CONUS++) 3D Terrain

 The areas in green indicate 15 mpp imagery, the orange-brown areas indicate 1 mpp resolution imagery, and the bright red areas indicate imagery resolution of less than 1 mpp.

 The CONUS++ terrain contains several high-resolution areas of interest to our customers, which are built with insets of higher resolution imagery and elevation and geolocated, and often geospecific, cultural features.
 Many of these areas are modeled from photographs taken at the actual site.

 The VRSG scene shown above features a high-resolution geospecific virtual replica of Greater Denver with Buckley Air Force Base.
 The airfield culture includes runways, runway lights and signage, a geospecific control tower, 24 geospecific hangars, other structures, and light points.
-The surrounding culture is comprised of 439,350 buildings generated in Esri CityEngine® from OSM data.
-The models were extruded and textured from Open Street Map (OSM) data, exported from CityEngine in FBX format, and then converted to MetaVR’s model format.
+The surrounding culture is comprised of 439,350 buildings generated in Esri CityEngine®.
+The models are initially generated in Esri CityEngine, extruded and textured from CGA rule files that define how the actual building geometry is created and textured using attributes in the OSM data, exported as a large culture model in FBX file format, and then converted to MetaVR’s model format.

 Below is one of several MOUT sites that MetaVR has built with substantial 3D content created from publicly available photos and videos.

 The CONUS terrain contains two AOIs that were built with 2 cm per-pixel resolution imagery collected by MetaVR's small UAS: Prospect Square area at the Yuma Proving Ground, AZ, and two target ranges at the Fallon Range Training Complex, Naval Strike and Air Warfare Center (NSAWC) at Naval Air Station (NAS) Fallon, NV.